Generally, to be relevant, the past work the claimant performed must have been within

 IMPORTANT: Do not consider the date that work was no longer relevant when establishing onset

-prior denial dated 07/07/11 for ability to do the past relevant work (PRW) he performed
+denial dated 07/07/11 for ability to perform the past relevant work (PRW) he performed

 Summary of case facts:

-The claimant had no PRW within his RFC at the time of adjudication on 01/05/14 because
+date of adjudication.
+Therefore, the claimant had no PRW within his RFC at the time

-proceeded to step 5 of sequential evaluation.
-An allowance was appropriate based on
+The adjudicator proceeded to step 5 of sequential evaluation.
+An allowance was appropriate

-the medical-vocational rules.
-The claimant met the disability requirements as of his
+based on the medical-vocational rules.
+The claimant met the disability requirements

-AOD; however, it was not possible to reopen the prior denial determination of 07/07/11
+as of his AOD; however, it was not possible to reopen the prior denial determination

-because the DDS appropriately denied for the case for ability to do PRW.
-The adjudicator
+of 07/07/11 because the DDS appropriately denied the claim based on an ability to

 IMPORTANT: Consider work performed prior to the relevant period to be PRW when there is a continuity